Looking for support for your finance function? Book a time with an expert.

 Enhances Cross-Period Comparisons

-Comparing across quarters, years, and by companies is more accurate with averaging.
-For example, if you're comparing two very similar companies but the one difference is that one purchased a large amount of equipment in December and the other in January, then using ending balances is misleading.
-Average total assets level the playing field.
+Comparing across quarters and years and among companies is more accurate when done by averaging.
+Suppose that when comparing two similar companies that differ in only one way—whereas one company bought a lot of equipment in December and the other did so in January—comparing balances is misleading.
+Average total assets is a great equalizer.

 Supports Better Decision Making